 Carbon monoxide (CO) in exhaust gases is deadly.
+Follow the precautions below to prevent carbon monoxide poisoning:

-- To prevent carbon monoxide poisoning DO NOT inhale exhaust gases.
-They contain carbon monoxide, a colorless and odorless gas which can kill. - NEVER run the engine in a closed area, such as a garage, and NEVER sit in a parked vehicle with the engine running for an extended period.
+• Do not inhale exhaust gases.
+They contain carbon monoxide, a colorless and odorless gas, which can kill.
+Never run the engine in a closed area, such as a garage, and never sit in a parked vehicle with the engine running for an extended period.
 If the vehicle is stopped in an open area with the engine running for more than a short period, adjust the ventilation system to force fresh, outside air into the vehicle.